We're up to 59 parks out of 63!

 In addition, Mt Rainer National Park is our “home park”.
 We get to enjoy this spectacular place often for hiking, wildflowers and cycling.
 Knowing that there are 57 (now 62) comparable places out there, we just had to go and see them.
 We began with Yosemite National Park, one of the most historic.
 We made our goal official during that trip in 2010.

-As of December 2023, we have visited 58 parks with six to go!
+As of October 2024, we have visited 59 parks with four to go!
 I hope that our visits to all 63 National Parks will inspire and assist you on your National Park travels.

 Click on the National Parks visits below to join us on our adventure: